dakshgautam1/raft-java/README.md

 This section provides a clear view of what has been achieved and what is still on the horizon, keeping both the project team and external contributors informed about the project's status and direction.

+## What If ?

+- Currently, `nextIndex` is decreased by 1 if the response we receive is false.
+But what happens if we get duplicate messages ?
+Then we will end up decreasing the nextIndex multiple times.

 ## Conclusion